Motion and Force Planning for Manipulating Heavy Objects by Pivoting: Motion Planning in Task Space

 \subsection{Intermediate Poses in Object Gaiting}

 Let us assume that the axes of the body frame $\{b\}$ are parallel to the cuboid edges and the inertia frame $\{s\}$ is attached to the supporting plane such that $Z$-axis is perpendicular to the plane (Fig.~\ref{Fig:ObjectGaiting}).
 Three successive intermediate poses while pivoting about the vertex $a$ are shown in Fig.~\ref{Fig:ObjectGaiting}-a,b.
 The object is initially in the pose $\mathcal{C}_I^1 = (R_{1}, p_{1})$ (Fig.~\ref{Fig:ObjectGaiting}-a) holding on the contact edge $ab$.
-The angle $\gamma$ can be determined such that the object weight pass through the contact edge $ab$ to reduce the required contact forces during the manipulation.
 The pose $\mathcal{C}_I^2 = (R_{2}, p_{2})$ (Fig.~\ref{Fig:ObjectGaiting}-a) is achieved by rotating the object by a small angle $\beta$ along the edge passing through the vertex $a$; therefore, $R_{2} = R_{1} R_{x}({-\beta})$ and only the vertex $a$ is in the contact.
-Note that the angle $\beta$ can be adjusted during the motion to allow the object to pass over small obstacles in the environment.
 Finally, the pose $\mathcal{C}_I^3 = (R_{3}, p_{3})$ (Fig.~\ref{Fig:ObjectGaiting}-b) is determined by rotating $\mathcal{C}_I^1$ by an angle $\alpha$ along $Z$-axis about the vertex $a$; therefore, $R_{3} = R_Z({\alpha}) R_{1}$ and the edge $ab$ is again in contact with the environment.
 This procedure can be also repeated for the vertex $b$.
-Using the intermediate poses ScLERP can be used to derive a smooth motion for object gaiting while maintaining contact with the environment.
+By using ScLERP between these intermediate poses, we can obtain a smooth motion for object gaiting while maintaining contact with the environment.
+Note that the angles $\gamma$ and $\beta$ can be chosen arbitrarily and we do so in this paper.
+However, if there are secondary objectives like avoiding small obstacles on the ground while pivoting, $\gamma$ and $\beta$ can be chosen to satisfy those objectives.